BrunoFelipeCB/BrunoFelipeCB/README.md

 ### Hi, Bruno here :)
-Brazilian and Data Scientist.
+Brazilian, Data Scientist and Data Analyst.
 Curious about the world 🌎.
-- ☀ Graduated in electrical engineering with experience in photovoltaic energy and passionate about data.
+- ☀ Graduated in Electrical Engineering, MBA in Data Science.
 - 🎮 My hobbies are gaming, watching football and financial markets.
 - 📚 Always studying and growth.
 - 🖥️ Currently focus in: